 A few seconds passed; then the machine jolted as its arms retracted and swung down flat against its chassis.
 It turned to face him, then almost without hesitation spun around and headed off the other way.

 He turned to follow the trail of lights back.
 At the first intersection he looked to his right.
 It didn’t matter if he stuck to the lit route or not, and he liked the feeling of being enfolded in the dark with the noises of the machinery around him.
 He turned right and started walking into the gloom.
 As he passed each row, he saw his original path off to the left, flickering past him in the distance like highway lights at night.
-Two silhouettes swung in and blocked out the lights in front of him.

 He almost bumped into the pickers.
 They were just barely visible in the spillover of the light from a few rows down.
 There were two of them, standing abreast, almost filling the corridor, their arms down by their sides.
 He tried waving at them and stepping back and forth, but they didn’t budge.
 Something was probably wrong with the motion sensors—if they couldn’t navigate, they’d stop and wait to be rescued.
 But it was weird that two of them would fail at the same time in the same spot.
 He turned on his headlamp and examined them and the shelves around them.
 Nothing seemed out of place.